tjvantoll/articles/master-detail/article.md

 After this change if you return to `localhost:4200` in your browser you should see an app that looks like this.

+> **Note**: You might have to use `Ctrl` + `C` to kill the previous `ng serve` task, and re-run `ng serve` to see your updates.

 ![](master-list-only.png)

 This is again not super exciting, but you’re making some real progress.
 You now have a backend-driven list of data, and all the necessary setup done to start to add some more advanced functionality.

-Now that the master list is functionaly complete, let’s move our switch our discussion to implementing your app’s details screen.
+Now that the master list is functionally complete, let’s move our switch our discussion to implementing your app’s details screen.

 ## Building out the detail view

-In a typical master-detail setup users tap on an item on the master screen to see more information on that particular item.
+In a typical master-detail setup, users tap items on the master screen to see more information on a second, “details” screen.
 Depending on the application, sometimes that details screen requires a different backend call to retrieve more data, and sometimes it doesn’t.

 If your dataset is relatively small, it may make sense to retrieve all the data you need at once, and maybe even cache that data on the client to avoid subsequent calls.
 If your dataset is large, or if your data updates relatively frequently, it might make sense to check with your backend every time the user navigates to the details screen.